Shadovaine/LCLibrary/System_Information_and_Monitoring/System_Info_and_Monitoring_Commands.md

 # Command: du

 ## Description: Stands for Disk Usage.
-It used yo estimate and display the amount of disk space
+Used to estimate and display the amount of disk space

 ## Syntax

 - `du [Options] [file...]`

 ## Options